Top 8 Best Paying Cybersecurity Jobs

 4. Cybersecurity Sales Engineer

-In addition to minimizing attack surfaces and fending off hackers, cybersecurity is not just about computer wizards; there is also a steady flow of new and creative technology solutions to be offered.
-Most coders enjoy coding, but some are prompted by higher pay to turn to sales.
-CSOonline estimates that annual compensation of between $180,000 and $220,000 are charged to top cybersecurity sales engineers.
+Cybersecurity is not just about minimizing attack surfaces and fending off hackers.
+It also involves a steady flow of new and creative technology solutions.
+Most coders enjoy coding, but some are driven by higher pay to transition into sales.
+CSOonline estimates that top cybersecurity sales engineers earn annual compensation between $180,000 and $220,000.

 Check out: A Day in the Life – What it’s like to be a Cyber Security Pro